STAT545-UBC/STAT545-UBC-original-website/git00_index.md

   * [STAT545 RStudio and GitHub workflow](git07_git-usage.html)

 ### Troubleshooting

-#### Push/Pull buttons greyed out
+#### Push/Pull buttons greyed out in RStudio

-check remote, push -u
+Are you sure your local repository is tracking a remote repository, e.g. a GitHub repo?
+Go [here](git07_git-usage.html#step-2-plan-b) for instructions on how to check.

 #### Push rejected

-pull first, resolve conflict, psuh

-#### File disappears after adding

-space in filename?
+You might have changes on the remote AND on your local repo.
+Just because you don't remember making any edits in the browser doesn't mean you didn't.
+Humor me.

+Pull first.
+Resolve any conflicts.
+Then try your push again.

+#### RStudio is not making certain files available for staging/commiting

+Do you have spaces in your directory or file names?
+I told you that was a terrible idea.
+Get rid of them.
+If that doesn't fix it, I also highly recommend you have a [more powerful Git(Hub) client](git02_git-clients.html) installed for these situations.

 ### Resources

 We are practicing what we preach!
-This entire website is created with the tools and workflows described abvoe.
+This entire website is created with the tools and workflows described above.
 Go ahead and [watch us work](https://github.com/STAT545-UBC/STAT545-UBC.github.io).

 Long-term, you should understand more about what you are doing.
 Rote clicking in RStudio may be a short-term survival method but won't work for long.